How long does it take to break a habit? It is a good question because habits are an integral part of human life.

 The 21/90 rule is basically a development of the 21 days to break a habit rule.
 This rule states that it takes 21 days to remove a habit and 90 days to find a new habit.

 Is there a new lifestyle change that you’d like to make?
 Commit to your goal for 21 days, and it will become part of your lifestyle.
 This rule works with the following principles:

 Determine what you want to accomplish or change; for instance, is it a personal or professional goal?
 Write it down and make sure that it’s visible daily, so that you can remain focused and present in your goal.

 2. Make a plan

-The secret to breaking a habit and forming a new one is commitment.
-It is normal to skip one or two days of the replacement habit or change process.
+The secret to breaking a habit and moving forward with specific behavior changes is commitment.
+It is normal to skip one or two days of the new habit or change process.

 However, it is not advisable to skip the process for too long.
 Remember that the less committed you are to the change, the harder it will be for you to break the habit.

 Rinse and repeat!
 The 21/90 rule can be used repetitively to achieve your goals, build your lifestyle and the right habits.
 Start small but dream big.

 Letting go of unhealthy habits and developing new ones is hard work.
 As such, you shouldn’t feel demotivated if the habit doesn’t change after 21 days.
 The reality is that there’s no guaranteed time frame to get rid of a habit.

 Sometimes even having a number in mind, as the end date can make you feel like a failure if you’re not to break the habit within that time period.